10 Cinematic Milestones That Were Reached Sooner Than You Think

 In 1902, he patented his method of capturing color images, then died the next year.
 Then in 2012, over a century after they were made, curators at the National Media Museum in Britain screened his films in public for the first time.

 Turner’s influence led to the development of Kinemacolor, the first successful color film process.
-The earliest known film shot in Kinemacolor was an eight-minute film called A Visit to the Seaside (1908).
+The earliest known use of Kinemacolor was an eight-minute film called A Visit to the Seaside (1908).
+This process fell out of use soon after the development of Technicolor in 1916, followed by the release of The Gulf Between (1917), the first Technicolor film screened for the public.

 1. The First Film: Roundhay Garden Scene (1888)